lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 EDNOTE: Should the domain separator values be the SHA-256 hash of the DER encoding of the corresponding composite algorithm OID?
 That way they would be fixed-length even if the OIDs are different lengths.
 See https://github.com/lamps-wg/draft-composite-sigs/issues/19

+EDNOTE: Or should the domain separators be synced up with the corresponding OpenPGP draft?

 | Composite KEM AlgorithmID | Domain Separator (in Hex encoding)|
 | ----------- | ----------- |
 | id-MLKEM512-ECDH-P256     | 060B6086480186FA6B50050201|